azuredsky/retinaface_pt/README.md

 - [x] Inference retinaface with mobilenet with TensorRT in pure C++;
 - [x] python inference on pytorch speed issue needs fix;
 - [ ] root reason for why img_folder inference slow than video inference????
 Now using video we can get a normal speed.
+- [ ] convert pytorch model to onnx.